RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 # PouchContainer supporting LXCFS to achieve high-reliability container isolation

 ## Introduction
 PouchContainer is an open-source runtime container software developed by Alibaba.
 The latest released version is 0.3.0, located at [https://github.com/alibaba/pouch](https://github.com/alibaba/pouch).
 PouchContainer is designed to support LXCFS to realize highly reliable container separation.
 While Linux adopted cgroup technology to achieve resource separation, this solution still causes problem.
 For example, because host machine's file system usually still stays mounting in container, users will obtain host information instead of actual informations when trying to read files in /proc/meminfo/.
 The lack of `/proc view isolation` will cause a series of problems and then further stalls or obstructs enterprise business containerization.
 LXCFS ([https://github.com/lxc/lxcfs](https://github.com/lxc/lxcfs)) is an open-source FUSE file system solution for resolving `/proc view isolation` issue, making the container acting more like a traditional virtual machine in the presentation layer.
-This article will first introduce the appropriate business scene for LXCFS and then introduce how LXCFS works in PouchContainer.
+This article will first introduce the appropriate business scenario for LXCFS and then introduce how LXCFS works in PouchContainer.

-## LXCFS Business Scene
+## LXCFS Business Scenario
-In the age of physical machine and virtual machine, Alibaba developed an internal toolbox including compiler packing, application deployment, and unified monitoring.
-These tools have been providing stable services for applications that deploy physical machines and virtual machines.
+In the age of physical machine and virtual machine, Alibaba developed an internal toolbox including compiling, packing, application deployment, and unified monitoring.
+These tools have been providing stable services for applications that are deployed in physical machines and virtual machines.
+Next, we present how LXCFS works in the containerization process from monitoring, operations, and applications deployment aspects in detail.

 ### Monitoring and Operational tools